timafeibielawski/Project-Java-and-Web-Development/README.md

 # React Sneakers Project

+# ATTETION!!!!!
+AS FOR 01.2025 REACT GIVES 401 ERROR AFTER FIRST START!!!
+JUST REFRESH THE PAGE!!!

 ## Overview
 React Sneakers is a project designed with a modern React frontend and a robust backend powered by Node.js, Prisma, and PostgreSQL.
 This README provides guidance on setting up the project and running it locally.